Mar 172025

 Cloran and Cappadrummin are all close to Killusty in the Fethard parish as can be seen from the map below while Knockelly is a bit further North.

 By the 1850s, a John Hayde was at Graigue, a townland further south from Killusty, around the mountain of Slievenamon, by Kilsheelan.
 He may be descended from the brothers above but this is unable to be determined from the records available.
+He is discussed further in the Gambonsfield Parish page.

-Michael and Mary Gorman.
+Michael and Mary Gorman

 They married 1813 in Drangan parish and both were recorded as from Killusty.
 Michael was actually called Edmd in the marriage records although all the baptisms referred to him as Michael.
-They were at Cappadroma in the 1828 Tithe records.
+They were in Cappadroma in the 1828 Tithe records.
 They had the following children:

 • James Head b 1816.
 Mar Mary Doran 1843 as Hayde from Cloran.
 They were in Drangan in the 1850 Griffiths records .